-Telehealth and Telemedicine are hot topics this year, we are seeing new devices each day that can help the seniors in our community with their health, activities and daily regimens.
+Telehealth and Telemedicine are hot topics and we are seeing new devices each day that can help the seniors in our community with their health, activities, and daily regimens.

 Telehealth is a broad range of technology and services that provide patient care and improve the healthcare delivery system.
 Telehealth can refer to a broad scope of remote non-clinical services; such as provider training, administrative meetings, and continuing medical education.